Stripe Atlas vs Firstbase vs Doola vs Bizee: Formation for Non-Residents (2026)

 Who is each formation service actually built for?

-These three services look similar on the surface but serve very different founders.
+These four services look similar on the surface but serve very different founders.
 Understanding who they're designed for explains why their pricing and features diverge the way they do.

 Stripe Atlas is a startup tool first, formation service second.
 The C-Corp option, 83(b) election templates, stock issuance — that's VC-track DNA.
 The LLC option was bolted on later.
 Atlas works best when you're building on Stripe's payment infrastructure and might raise funding.
 The catch: Delaware only, no tax filing, and the slick onboarding creates a dangerous illusion that everything is handled.
 It isn't.
 See the structural gap analysis.